hthreads/hthreads.github.io/classes/embedded-systems/labs/lab3/index.md

 ## Lab Directions

 This is a two part lab that will run in two weeks.
-In the first week you will have to simulate the 4 and 6 second delays using dummy loops.
+In the first week you will have to simulate the 4 and 6-second delays using dummy loops.
 In the second week you will replace the dummy loops with a timer.

 * **Week 1.** In the first week you will write the code to control two push buttons signifying the two cyclist/walkers control boxes and two LEDs signifying the traffic lights.
 After a control box is pushed, the traffic lights automatically transition between blinking red, solid red, blinking red, and then back to green.
 You will need to simulate this transition using delay loops.
 Ie., after a button is pushed the blinking red should appear for approximately 6 seconds, then switch to solid red for 4 seconds, back to blinking red for 6 seconds, and then back to green.
 Since you don’t have timers you will have to write nested loops that essentially do nothing useful but delay for the appropriate amount of time (approximately, can be a little fast or slow) before switching to the next color.